marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.md

 oc set triggers bc/catalog-service-pipeline --from-webhook
 ```

-When we runn again the `oc describe bc/catalog-service-pipeline` command we will see that we have a `bc` like below.
+When we run again the `oc describe bc/catalog-service-pipeline` command we will see that we have a `bc` like below.
 ```
 oc describe bc/catalog-service-pipeline
 Name:		catalog-service-pipeline